WebAssembly/spec/md-proto/WebAssembly.md

 **Name:** `memory`

-The Memory Section consists of:
+The Memory Section consists of an array of linear-memory declarations.

+A *linear-memory declaration* contains:
+ - An *index bitwidth* [index].
+Within the context of this linear-memory, `iPTR` refers to an integer type with this bitwidth.
  - An *initial size*, which is an unsigned `iPTR` value, in units of [pages].
  - An optional *maximum size*, which if present is an unsigned `iPTR` value, in units of [pages].
 See the [`grow_memory`](#grow-memory) instruction for